 Keep your jacket dry.
 Avoid wearing your leather jacket in rainy weather.
 If it does get wet, make sure that you hang it out to dry immediately before putting it away.

 Keep your jacket away from heat.
 Heat will dry out and cause leather to become brittle and crack.
-Never lay your jacket on or near a radiator or heating vent.
+Never lay your jacket on or near a radiator or heating vent, and never iron or steam it yourself.

 Use a leather conditioner.
 Leather will always naturally lose some of it moisture, but using a reputable leather conditioner on finished leather can prolong its life.